 Step 2: Even Contact

+The next step in learning how to fit an english saddle is to make sure there is even contact.
 The padded panels on the underside of the saddle need to make even contact with your horse’s back.
 This part of saddle fit is based on your horse’s back shape.

 X Look for rocking